fern-demo/akamai-config/fern/markdown-content/v1/Development/developer-tools/dev-environment-tutorial.md

 To create the sandbox you need to provide the delivery property name, a version to clone from, and an optional name for the sandbox instance.

-> 📘 This {{COMPANY_NICKNAME}} Sandbox instance clones the Ion delivery property configuration for the website.
+> 📘 This <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> Sandbox instance clones the Ion delivery property configuration for the website.

 1. Run this command to create the `CODING_SANDBOX` instance by cloning from Version 10 of the delivery property `we.makeedgeworkerscoding.fun`.